Anti-encroachment Drive; Around 6,399 Illegal Structures Demolished - UrduPoint

 The CDA Enforcement Wing in collaboration with local administration and other formations of the civic agency has confiscated as many as 13,879 illegal encroachment items by conducting 1,207 operations during the said period.

-The authority had also fined Rs 1.7 million to the encroachers, an official source in CDA Enforcement Department told APP on Tuesday.
+The authority had also fined Rs 1.7 million to the encroachers, an official source in CDA Enforcement Department told APP.

 To a query, he said several footpaths, blockages and partitions constructed in the verandas and other areas were also being demolished to discourage the reemergence of encroachments.